 A. The Florida Supreme Court has determined the appropriate level of access for each category of user.
 These access levels are in accordance with legal statutes that protect confidential information.
 The Clerk is required to comply with these access levels and uses certain security protocols to protect confidential information and documents.
-Curently Access is only provided based on the level of access permitted for the anonymous (general public) user group.
+Currently Access is only provided based on the level of access permitted for Attorney of Record or the anonymous (general public) user group.

 A. Party level access is currenly not provided online.

 A. No, in order to protect confidential information, such as account information, social security numbers, etc., only redacted documents are available online or at the Clerk's Office.

 A. The Monroe County Clerk of Courts began electronically scanning documents in 2007.
 Documents prior to this date may not be available in electronic form at this time.
 Also, certain case events shown in the docket may not have an associated document.

 A. Several types of documents are prohibited from public view by Florida Statute or Rules of Court.
 Such documents include those involving sexual crimes, adoptions, psychological evaluations, etc. Also, anonymous (general public) users are prohibited from viewing images of records in cases governed by the Florida Family Law Rules of Procedure, Florida Rules of Juvenile Procedure, or the Florida Probate Rules, pursuant to s.28.2221(5)(a), F.S.